+LEG-18-00001 includes amendments to the text of the Oregon City Municipal Code.
+Planning Division staff and consultants have been working with the community to provide updates to the development standards within the Oregon City Municipal Code.
+The standards include a variety of topics such as additional housing opportunities recommended by an Equitable Housing Public Advisory Team as well as other changes which were not reviewed by the equitable housing advisory committees but predominately implement their direction.
 As a whole, the amendments result in greater opportunities for housing, reduce regulations, streamline processes, provide clarity around existing standards, address existing concerns in the development standards, and are formatted to be easier to follow.
-The changes do not change the adopted zoning map or authorize any city-initiated construction or development.
+This proposal does not include any changes to the adopted zoning map or any city-initiated construction or development.